Benefits of Non-Promoted Facebook Posts

 Why Bother with Non-Promoted Posts?

 Facebook determines which kind of content is presented to users—as well as how frequently it’s displayed—using an algorithm.
-The algorithm favors pages that post high-quality, relevant content over those that are excessively promotional, therefore limiting the organic and paid reach of the latter.
-This is the primary reason non-promoted social content is so important.
+The algorithm favors pages that post high-quality, relevant content over those that are excessively promotional.
+The latter type of page will unfortunately have a more limited organic and paid reach.
+Achieving a balance between engaging promoted and non-promoted content is key for ensuring your page’s posts and brand get optimal Facebook exposure.

 Other benefits of organic posts include their ability to boost brand awareness, build a relationship with your existing audience, and generate positive comments, “likes,” and “reactions” (which are now weighted so they affect post ranking slightly more than “likes”).
 Lastly, non-promoted posts can be a great tool for better understanding your audience—through trial and error, you can decide which types of posts generate the most response/interaction.